 If your loved one has relapsed during the COVID-19 pandemic, you’re not alone.
 The crisis has created prime conditions for alcohol and drug abuse.
 Between isolation from friends and family, difficulty navigating new healthcare provider protocol, and the anxiety and depression over a perceived lack of control, many people are turning to drugs and alcohol to cope, even if they know what it’s cost them in the past.
 It’s all too easy to feel like there’s no point in trying to build and maintain a life in recovery because there are circumstances that make life in general difficult and uncertain right now.

-Eventually, however, the pandemic, like most things, will get better, but the lasting impact of relapse may endure forever.
+Eventually, however, the pandemic, like most things, will pass, but the lasting impact of relapse may endure forever.
 If your loved one has relapsed from alcohol and drug addiction during the pandemic, here are some things you can do to minimize damage and get them back on track.

 Use Your Judgment but Don’t Judge